TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/1-Preqrequisites.rst

     This guide expects you can execute `git` terminal commands.

-    This guide will use the *https* method to connect to GitHub, so that you do not neccessarily need a GitHub account.
+    This guide uses the *https* method to connect to GitHub, so you do not need to have a GitHub account.

 6. SSH client plus SSH key(s) and an email account